RGBKB/Keyboard-files/Sol/Flashing files/readme.md

-Use the files for flashing your Zygomorph
+Use the files for flashing your Sol

 #To download the hex files:
 1. Doanload the entire repo